simularity/SimGen/README.md

 When you shut off a car, a lot of things stop moving - the fuel pump stops pumping, the radio stops playing, the crankshaft stops rotating...
 Stopping the 'run car' action terminates all these lesser actions.

-SimGen keeps the running nodes in a **forest** by terminating all running children under a parent when the parent stops.
+SimGen keeps the running nodes a **forest** by terminating all running children under a parent when the parent stops.

 What happens when a second source tries to start a node that's already running?
 Nothing.
 There is _no restart_ in SimGen.